Boating Safety

 When filling your tank:

-• Hold the nozzle directly to the fill pipe; this will ground it and prevent static buildup.
+• Hold the nozzle directly to the fill pipe.
+This will ground it and prevent static buildup.

-• Always leave room for gas to expand—never fill the tank more than 90% full.
+• Always leave room for gas to expand — never fill the tank more than 90% full.

 • Check to make sure gas tank air vents and valves are open.